stephband/jquery.event.move/README.md

 <p>Provides custom events 'movestart', 'move' and 'moveend'.
 These events behave in a similar way
 to 'dragstart', 'drag' and 'dragend', but are intended for building interaction that moves nodes by position only within the DOM.
+Drag events are suppressed when move events are bound.
 Move events are throttled to fire on animation frames.</p>

 <h3>movestart</h3>
-<p>Fired following mousedown, after mousemoves cross a threshold distance from the position of the mousedown.
+<p>Fired following mousedown, after mousemoves cross a threshold distance from the position of the
+mousedown.
 From now until moveend, clicks do not propagate (but if there are click handlers bound to this node they will still fire).</p>

 <h3>move</h3>
 <p>Fired on every animation frame where a mousemove has changed the cursor position.</p>